December was an interesting month that had positives and negatives.

 Now, every time that somebody takes a recommendation and purchases a flyswatter that you recommend, you make a small commission from Amazon somewhere in the range of 5% to 10%.

 This is where most people stop.

 They’re happy with the 5% to 10% commission that they get from Amazon and move on to the next product to review.

-But with the CK website, I’m doing something much more significant.
+But with Website 5, I’m doing something much more significant.

 First off, the reviews that I’m going to create are going to be as high of quality as I can possibly make them.

 This should create a better review type of post than 100% of my competitors.

 At that point I’m hopeful that my review will end up getting ranked in Google and once that happens, I can move on to phase two of the project.

 And this is where the physical products come into play.

 For product reviews that rank well in Google, I’m going to find a way to create an actual physical product of my own and put it at the top of the list.